-It’s been almost two years since Brene Brown delivered her YouTube sensation TED talk about being vulnerable.
+It’s been a few years since Brene Brown delivered her YouTube sensation TED talk about being vulnerable.
 She related how for humans, our core need and desire is security, and to do that, we have to be open and vulnerable with one another.

 Back in 1957, Harry Harlow started conducting studies on rhesus monkeys where he removed the monkey from their mother and had them raised by machine mother monkeys.
 In some cases, there were two mothers the baby rhesus could choose from, one that was soft and covered by cloth, but did not dispense food; whereas the other was wired and could provide food.
 What is fascinating is that the baby monkeys chose comfort over food.
 Something different from Maslow’s hierarchy of needs.
 These monkeys spent roughly 23 hours of their day with the cloth machine mother monkey, and only went to the wire mother machine monkey when they were hungry.

 This study was the foundation of showing how we are dependent on security.
 We need a safe haven and a secure base.
 This secure base and safe haven is created when a caregiver or partner, as with the rhesus monkey, is accessible to meet our needs in vulnerability.
 Of course, it also helps if the partner or caregiver is responsive and engaged, meaning they actually show genuine concern for us.

 A secure base and a safe haven will not exist without vulnerability, being open.
 For example, if my wife comes to me with a struggle she is experiencing, she is currently being open with me and is in a state of vulnerability.
 If I responded with “buck up,” that doesn’t create an environment that is safe or secure for my wife to be vulnerable.
 What the research shows is I would need to respond with compassion or join her in her state of being vulnerable.